pybamm-team/PyBaMM/pybamm/input/parameters/lithium-ion/positive_electrodes/LFP_Prada2013/README.md

-# Lithium Iron Phosphate cathode parameters
+# Lithium Iron Phosphate positive electrode parameters

-Parameters for an LFP cathode, from the paper
+Parameters for an LFP positive electrode, from the paper

 > Prada, E., Di Domenico, D., Creff, Y., Bernard, J., Sauvant-Moynot, V., & Huet, F. (2013).
 A simplified electrochemical and thermal aging model of LiFePO4-graphite Li-ion batteries: power and capacity fade simulations.
 [Journal of The Electrochemical Society](https://doi.org/10.1149/2.053304jes), 160(4), A616.